-Approximately 100 students enter the graduate program annually, with an even split between those entering the M.S. and PhD programs.
-The M.S. degree in the School of Computing requires a thesis or non-thesis degree and provides comprehensive course and research experience.
-Most graduate students are supported financially throughout their graduate career via a combination of teaching assistantships, research assistantships, and fellowships.
+Approximately 200 students enter the graduate programs annually, split between those entering the MS, the MSD, and the PhD programs.
 Our admissions standards are high, and hence the competition is rigorous for limited number of open positions within the program.
 Admission is based on an evaluation of both an applicant’s academic profile and research potential.

 If you’re interested in attending graduate school in the School of Computing, please see our graduate admissions information.

 For questions related to the PhD and MS program, refer to the Graduate FAQ.